 Our most common types of outpatient rehab include:

-Our day programs offer the patient the highest level of support and structure possible in an outpatient setting.
+Our day programs offer the patient the highest level of support and structure possible in an outpatient rehab program setting.
 The patient will need to commit to coming to our outpatient facility at least 5-7 days per week, for many hours each day.